Moderately Suppressed Dimension-five Proton Decay in a Flipped $SU(5)$ Model: Summary

 \section{Summary}

 We have studied dimension-five proton decay in a model based on the flipped $SU(5)$ GUT.
-In the model, the GUT-breaking ${\bf10},\,{\bf\ov{10}}$ fields have a GUT-scale mass term and gain VEVs through higher-dimensional operators.
+In the model, the GUT-breaking ${\bf10},\,{\bf\ov{10}}$ fields have a GUT-scale mass term and gain VEVs through operators suppressed by the Planck scale.
 This structure induces an effective mass term not much smaller than the GUT scale between the color triplets in the ${\bf 5}$,~${\bf \bar{5}}$ Higgs fields.
 This mass term gives rise to observable dimension-five proton decay, and at the same time achieves moderate suppression on dimension-five proton decay amplitudes, which is estimated to be 0.01 if the coefficients in the superpotential Eq.~(\ref{superpotential}) satisfies $|\gamma_1/(\lambda\lambda')|=1$.